daanreijnders/zarr2netcdf/README.md

 ## Description

 `zarr2netcdf` is a utility that facilitates the conversion of `.zarr` stores to `.netcdf` files.
+This can be convenient for moving files over `scp`.
 It uses [xarray](https://github.com/pydata/xarray) and [dask](https://github.com/dask/dask) to handle the conversion.
-With optional flags, users can customize the output path and disable Dask processing if needed.
+With optional flags, you can customize the output path and disable `dask` processing if needed.

 ## Features